mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 ## About VASP

-[VASP](https://www.vasp.at) is a first principles simulation tool for electronic structure and quantum mechanical molelcular dynamics computations.
+[VASP](https://www.vasp.at) is a first principles simulation tool for electronic structure and quantum mechanical molecular dynamics computations.
 The name VASP is an acronym of Vienna Ab-initio Simulation Package.
 The VASP software is used in quantum chemistry to simulate the properties and structure of atomic scale materials.
 VASP can compute detailed atomic structure of molecules, finding terms such as bond lengths and vibration frequencies.

 ## Building VASP software